jax-md/jax-md/README.md

 that we get forces for free!
 The second part of the code is devoted to computing energies.

-We provide the following potentials:
+We provide the following classical potentials:
 - `energy.soft_sphere` a soft sphere whose energy incrases as the overlap of the spheres to some power, `alpha`.
 - `energy.lennard_jones` a standard 12-6 lennard-jones potential.
+- `energy.morse` a morse potential.
 - `energy.eam` embedded atom model potential with ability to load parameters from LAMMPS files.

+We also provide the following neural network potentials:
+- `energy.behler_parrinello` a widely used fixed-feature neural network architecture for molecular systems.
+- `energy.graph_network` a deep graph neural network designed for energy fitting.

 For finite-ranged potentials it is often useful to consider only interactions within a certain neighborhood.
 We include the `_neighbor_list` modifier to the above potentials that uses a list of neighbors (see below) for optimization.